 - Support Local Businesses: Choose to eat at local restaurants, shop at independent boutiques and markets, and book tours with local guides.
 This ensures your money directly benefits the community.

 - Ethical Animal Encounters: Be mindful of animal welfare.
 Avoid attractions that involve riding elephants, swimming with captive dolphins, or participating in shows where animals are exploited.
-Seek out ethical sanctuaries and observation tours (e.g., responsible elephant sanctuaries in Chiang Mai, wildlife safaris in Sri Lanka).
+Seek out ethical sanctuaries and observation tours.

 - Engage with Locals: Don’t be afraid to strike up conversations.
 Locals often have the best recommendations for authentic experiences and hidden gems.